edend10/GAN-completer/README.md

 - `dataset_test.py`: test loading a dataset
 - `blend_test.py`: test image blending

+## Notes
+- Minimal image size for training the models is 64
+- Completion script should be run with the same image/batch size parameters as the models were trained with

 ## Datasets
 Datasets used and supported by the project: